Doctoral center page of Faculty of Science and Technology

 To-do list in the first semester

 • Meet your supervisor for an introductory conversation and fill out the expectations management worksheet.
-Read more here
+Read more here.

 Expectations management worksheet - a list of doctoral student’s and supervisor’s responsibilities

-A supervision agreement is concluded between the doctoral student, the supervisor(s) and the university.
 The agreement indicates the division of responsibility and tasks between the supervisors.
 In addition, the agreement states basic conditions of the ownership of intellectual property rights and confidentiality of personal data.

 Supervision agreement